-If staff are moving emails into network folders then notifying employees to start a process, or manually checking invoices against PO numbers, their time could be better used elsewhere.
+If staff are filling emails into network folders then notifying employees to start a process, or manually checking invoices against PO numbers, their time could be better used elsewhere.
 Read how a Document Management System can automate tasks and give employees more time to focus on more productive work.

 Regardless of industry or size, there are key areas that any organisation can focus on when looking at process optimisation.
 Whether you need to improve customer service, reduce manual data entry or improve employee onboarding, focusing your efforts on these five key areas will bring about positive changes.